joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-09-18-unbalanced-league.md

 ## Solution

-in order for one division to dominate another, all teams in one need to be better than all the teams in another.
+in order for one division to dominate another, all teams in one need to be better than all the teams in another. we can represent this in a drawing by drawing an arrow from $a$ to $b$.

-when there are more than two divisions, we have the potential for multiple dominance relationships (e.g. division $a$ dominates divisions $b$ and $c$) or for the teams in a third divison to intermingle with two teams in a dominance relationship (e.g. $a_1 > c_1 > a_2 > b_1 > c_2 > b_2$).
+when there are more than two divisions, we have the potential for multiple dominance relationships (e.g. division $a$ dominates divisions $b$ and $c$) or for the teams in a third divison to intermingle with two teams in a dominance relationship (e.g. $a_1 > c_1 > a_2 > b_1 > c_2 > b_2$). we can represent these similarly, the first by drawing arrows from $a$ to $b$ and $c$ while the second is just the original drawing again.

+taking a step back, we just saw that "A dominates B" is a relationship that can be embedded in more complicated relationships. this means that when we talk about "A dominating B" we are counting cases where that is the only dominance relationship, as well as every other situation where division "A" dominates division "B".

+to properly count the instances where one or more dominance relationships is present, we need to remove double counting.

+as a warm up, take the case of $3$ divisions. the probability of one or more dominance relationships is

+$$ P(\text{dominance}) = P(\text{one division dominates another}) - \left[P(\text{one division dominates two}) + P(\text{two divisions dominate one})\right] + P(\text{one division dominates another, which dominates another}) $$

+## How to count

-we can swap winning percentages amongst the teams in one division as many times as we like and the dominance relationships won't change. this tells us how to count.
+we can swap the winning percentages between the teams in one division as many times as we like and the dominance relationships won't change. this tells us how to count.

--- top level, a dominates b. this is a subgraph that can entail the other relationships. to uniquely count the instances where one or more dominance relationships is present, we need to carefully remove double counting.

 for example, suppose there are three divisions, with $g$ teams per division and two divisions dominate a third. generically, $a$ and $b$ dominate $c.$